MediaComem/comem-archidep/ex/heroku-deployment.md

 ```

 The application's main page should be accessible at the URL indicated in the
 deployment log.
-However, adding todo items will not work because the database
-has not yet been initialized.
+It should also work!

 > You do not need to configure the database for this application.
 This is
 > because Redis is a schema-less NoSQL database.
-Values are created
-> automatically on-the-fly when first accessed.
+Values can be stored without
+> having to create a database in advance.